This post contains affiliate links.

 - Doughnut Pan – This is definitely not on our debate list.
 It’s on my wishlist.
 You can make cake donuts (which are our fav) and bagels that are better formed.
 You can also make multiple individual serving of meat substitutes or side dishes. ( In case you didn’t realize, from the nature of this post, I’m obsessed with cute foods.
 Aesthetics are everything to me.)

 - French Bread Pan- Obviously if you eat a lot of baguets and french bread this will help your cost, but if you like deli meat and want to go veggie this could be a good investment.
 I myself suck at rolling seitan (A meat substitute made from wheat gluten) in foil.
 It comes out misshapen every time, but this pan could definitely improve things.

 - Tart pans – These are helpful because of the removable bottom.
 It’s a pretty shape that won’t be disturbed as you remove.
 Veggie pâté, thin servings of meat substitutes, and baked polenta are easy items you can make with this.

-- Omelette Pan- My husband came to our relationship with an old omelette pan from the 90s.
-It’s not the greatest but its effective.
-I have a vegan omelet recipe that utilizes garbanzo flour and is cooked like a pancake ( because it kinda is) but it’s difficult to get the right shape and cook it through when you flip it and add the veggies and such, so we use the omelette pan.
-Ours is open face so we can just cook two at once, but any type will do.
+- Omelette Pan- My husband came to our relationship with an old omelet pan from the 90s.
+It’s not the greatest but it’s effective.
+I have a vegan omelet recipe that utilizes garbanzo flour and is cooked like a pancake ( because it kinda is) but it’s difficult to get the right shape and cook it through when you flip it and add the veggies and such, so we use the omelet pan.
+Ours is an open face so we can just cook two at once, but any type will do.